 The use of debt to boost the flow of funds to corporations has created much bigger swings in stock prices the last 30 years.
 This chart from Advisor Perspectives highlights the correlation between the two.
 On average, margin debt peaks 2-3 months before the stock market.
 Typically you see margin calls as the riskiest bets collapse.
-Time will tell if the news this morning is the beginning of the end for this bull market.

 Weak Economic Growth, Few Quality Jobs

 The push to beat Japan started by Reagan led to a widespread move towards globalization.
 The drive was to make as many products as cheaply as possible.
 This meant outsourcing the high paying manufacturing jobs and sourcing most of the components from countries who didn't have the same labor standards as the US.
 Ironically, Reagan's quest to beat Japan created a much bigger economic opponent – China.

 The profits from corporations did not "trickle down" to the rest of the economy.
 Large corporations got bigger, shareholders got richer, but the average American has stagnated.
 While the S&P 500 has gained 9% per year the last 40 years, Personal Income has increased a mere 4% per year.
 This has compounded to a very large divide.